10 marketing & sales tactics to improve senior living occupancy

 #5 Use your current residents as “brand ambassadors.”

 Do you have current residents who love living in your community?
 Those seniors — and their families — may be willing to become “brand ambassadors” to promote your community.
 Consider starting a “resident referral program” that asks residents to refer their friends.
 You can use that connection to let potential residents know that because their friend loves living there, so would they.
+Also consider using their testimonials online through video and social media — their personal feelings highlight the value of your organization in an authentic way.

 5 sales tactics to convince your prospective residents to move in